shlomif/my-real-person-fan-fiction/README.md

 # The Technion vs. Project Euler

 I joked that my opinion on [The Technion](https://en.wikipedia.org/wiki/Technion_%E2%80%93_Israel_Institute_of_Technology), the University where I completed my EE B.Sc degree has become "untwitterable".
-The more I think about it seems that I think less highly of it, despite what some people told me that it wasn't a waste of time, and that I'll reminiscient about my studies.
+The more I think about it, the more it seems that I think less highly of it, despite what some people told me that it wasn't a waste of time, and that I'll reminiscient about my studies.
 Part of the problem was that I studied there only to get my B. Sc. in Electrical